 10. MindShift Gear Rotation 180 Trail backpack – BUY – MindShift

 This is the latest pack from mindShift Gear that features their Rotation 180 technology.
 It allows you to quickly and easily get your camera out of your bag without ever needing to take the pack off.
 Whilst I often use the larger R180 Pro model, the smaller Trail model has become my “daily driver” and it lives by my front door with a camera and lens packed in it at all times.
 The pack is lightweight and low profile so it’s perfect for long walks or bike riding.
 The top half of the bag will carry a 2L water bladder in its own pocket, as well as all the food and clothing you might need for a day trip.
-For small camera setups, it’s by far my favourite camera pack right now.
-Check out my preview video here.

 11. Goal Zero Switch 10 Solar Multi Tool – BUY – Amazon